 If there are projects or affiliations that no longer reflect your focus or priorities, leave them out of your bios or downplay them as much as possible.
 For instance, if you really hate that journal article you published in graduate school despite the fact that it is the journal’s top-downloaded piece, don’t list it!
 It will still get downloaded and you’ll still get credit but you’ll avoid inviting more opportunities in that area.

 Remember that a speaker or author bio is not your CV.
 It should not list all the academic work you’ve ever done.
 In fact, it’s much richer because most of your life has to be left off your CV to fit its required, super narrow research-teaching-service focus.
 Each speaker and author bio is an opportunity to sketch the professional persona YOU want to fit this specific audience right now.

 What to include in your speaker or author bio

-So now we’re into the nitty gritty.
+So now we’re into the details.
 What should actually go in your bio?

 Full name, title, and affiliations

 Use the name you want to be known by in professional contexts.
 This may be your legal name or it may be a name you are more commonly known by—for instance it may involve a nickname, a name you’ve chosen for yourself, the presence or absence of a middle or family name/initial, or a different spelling.
 If you’ve changed your name recently or sometimes use another name for projects, you can indicate that in your bio if you want to make clear those works are also your works (if you don’t want those projects linked, obviously leave this out).